splice/sre-exercise/README.md

 For this, please use the honor method in your time spent - we look for 2-3 hours for this, respecting your time and supporting work/life balance, your commitments to things other than interviewing. <3

+Once completed, please email the solution over to brenna.flood at splice.com.

 Have fun, and good luck!

 Kelly, Jerius, and Brenna.